JoaoGian/awsrep/projeto02/README.md

-A conta to(origem)  esta recebendo em  mais de uma transferencia.
+A conta to esta recebendo em  mais de uma transferencia.